HannahRy/ltc_timecode_pi/README.md

    sudo systemctl enable ltc_timecode_pi.timer sudo systemctl start ltc_timecode_pi.timer
    ```
-   This will start the service with a delay after boot to ensure the sound system is ready.
+   This will start the service with a delay after boot to ensure the sound devices are ready.

 3. **Or start the service immediately without the timer:**
    ```sh